Register for upcoming trips on our Trips and Events Calendar webpage

 Weather

 Many of our backpacking trips happen in fall or spring.
 Generally you can expect New England evenings to be surprisingly cool.
 Some days may be warm or may be cool.
 Most weather is perfectly great weather for backpacking, even rain.
 The only weather that will cause us to pause while on the trail is thunderstorms/lightning.
 Ridgelines or summits of mountains are likely to be quite chilly.
-If it very windy and/or cool, we may limit the time we spend on various high points.
+If it very windy and/or cool, we may limit the time we spend on various high points, or potentially re-route to avoid if necessary.
 Be prepared for backpacking in fall or spring by bringing warm layers and rain layers, and carefully review the packing list below.

 Food